Oxsomi/core3/docs/graphics_api.md

 - Simplify usage for these APIs, as they're too verbose.
   - But don't oversimplify them to the point of being useless.
   - This does mean features not deemed important enough might not be included in the main specification.
 Though a branch could maintain support if needed.
-- Force modern minimum specs to avoid having to build too many diverging renderers to deal with limitations of older devices.
+- Force modern minimum specs to avoid having to build too many diverging renderers to deal with limitations of old devices.
 - Allow modern usage of these APIs such as raytracing and bindless.
 - Support various systems such as Android, Apple, Windows and Linux (console should be kept in mind, though not officially supported).